Abhisekbag1/smart-contract--using-solidity/README.md

 4.Deploying the Contract:

-.Switch to the "Deploy & run transactions" tab in Remix.
+1.Switch to the "Deploy & run transactions" tab in Remix.

-.Deploy the compiled contract by clicking the "Deploy" button.
+2.Deploy the compiled contract by clicking the "Deploy" button.

 5.Interacting with the smart contract:

-.Utilize the Remix IDE to interact with the deployed contract create.
+1.Utilize the Remix IDE to interact with the deployed contract create.

-.In the above smart contract, there are two functions: setValue() and setValueWithRevert().
+2.In the above smart contract, there are two functions: setValue() and setValueWithRevert().
 Both functions take an input _value and set the value variable of the contract to that input value.
 However, they use different error handling mechanisms.

-.Input the adress and value and click on the corresponding function buttons to execute our contract.
+3Input the adress and value and click on the corresponding function buttons to execute our contract.

 ## Author